 The Housing First model helps people who are living on the streets, or who are caught up in a cycle of hostels, sofa surfing, prison or hospital, into their own permanent accommodation.
 People are supported with personal budgets and help around reducing drug and alcohol use and tackling mental health problems.

 St Mungo’s has been at the forefront of designing, implementing and running Housing First projects in the UK.
-First commissioned by the Greater London Authority, we piloted one of the UK’s very first Housing First services in Westminster, working with 14 of the borough’s most long term rough sleepers.

 We have supported people with mental health problems for over 45 years and have extensive experience of running recovery based accommodation projects as part of mental health and complex needs pathways, including working with dual diagnosis clients.

 We are the main mental health supported accommodation provider within Islington, Camden, Enfield and Haringey with 279 bed spaces.
 We run several cutting edge projects in London, including Brent Dual Diagnosis project and both the North and South London complex needs women’s services.

 In Bristol we operate the men’s mental health Crisis House, the walk-in weekend Sanctuary, and the Assertive Contact and Engagement service (ACE), which are all part of Bristol's integrated mental health system.
 Our Mulberry House and Mews project in Bath provides support and accommodation to clients with severe and enduring mental health.

 St Mungo’s mental health approach has developed a shared way of thinking that we apply across the whole organisation.
 We have a common way of working that provides a consistent experience for clients and external stakeholders.
 It is a guiding framework for all staff with a shared language, theoretical approach, and way of behaving.
 We use it in our recruitment, training, supervision, appraisal, reflective practice, building design, service delivery and it fits within our organisational Recovery Approach.